Jeevesh8/chat_command_detect/README.md

 3. Single Task LSTM's can quickly learn their respective tasks.

+Note that to learn semantics well in our model, we train the models on fixed embeddings from [FastText](https://github.com/facebookresearch/fastText).
 ## Transformer Models

 Next, we try finetuning pre-trained transformer models.
 We try several pre-trained models: ``bert-base-uncased``, ``roberta``, ``albert``.
 All of them seem to learn in very few epochs compared to their recurrant counterparts.